McBryan-dev/McBryan-dev/README.md

 - 👋 Hi, I’m @McBryan-dev
 - 👀 I’m interested in Frontend, JavaScript and Vue
-- 🌱 I’m currently learning VueJs
+- 🌱 I’m currently learning ReactJs and VueJS
+- I'm currently based in the UK
 - 💞️ I’m looking to collaborate with other developers
 - 📫 How to reach me bryanokononfua@gmail.com